pnlbwh/pnlutil/pipeline/README.md

 This copies the files from `pipeline/` to your project folder.
-Once this is done you need to make two files, `SetUpData_config.sh`, which needs the file paths to your T1's and DWI's, and `caselist`, a text file with a list of your case id's, one per line.
+Once this is done you need to make two files, `SetUpData_config.sh`, which needs the file paths to your T1's and DWI's, and `caselist.txt`, a text file with a list of your case id's, one per line.
 For the former, use `SetUpData_config.sh.example` in your project folder as a template.